Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 You will be amazed at how fast you will understand the information.
 Your insight is increased and you reduce study time.

 4.4 Giving Presentations with Mind Maps

 There you have it, you know how to mind map your information.
-You create a smart outline and when you have your mind map ready to present it… you export the mind map to Powerpoint and you present from that tool.
+You create a smart outline and when you have your mind map ready to present it… you export the mind map to Powerpoint and you present it from that tool.

 That would be WRONG!!!
 Don’t export.
 Keep your mind map and use it to present your information to your audience.
 A mind map shows them exactly what information is shared and how it will help them benefit in their work, studies or life.

 In a Powerpoint presentation, you use a linear format.
 You go from slide to slide.
 A mind map gives the audience the general overview (full map), plus the details (branches with information).
 Attendees know what the topic is that you discuss and how it relates to the other topics in your presentation.
-This way you have an easy tool for capturing attention and make it an engaging time they spend with you!
+This way you have an easy tool for capturing attention and making it an engaging time they spend with you!

 By the way, this works for large audiences and one on one sales meetings or training.

-4.5 mind Maps for Problem Solving
+4.5 Mind Maps for Problem Solving

 Were you ever in a situation where you did not see or find a way out?
 It would be smart that next time you outline your current situation and your desired situation in two maps.
 Make them face each other and you will see something interesting occur.